melles1991/usecuewebsite/_posts/2019-11-13-building-websites-in-rem.md

 Although I can almost build a website in my sleep (or in [20 minutes](/blog/speaking-at-jekyllconf2019/)), I am not talking about REM sleep or 'Rapid Eye Movement', but about 'root em'.

-I used to build websites in pixels, but I have chosen to swap to 'ems', and the be more specific 'root ems'.
+I used to build websites in pixels, but I have chosen to abandon pixels and to completely swap to 'ems', and the be more specific 'root ems'.
+Forty percent of all pages use root ems in some way, according to the [HTTPArchive Almanac](https://almanac.httparchive.org/en/2019/css#units), so you probably heard of the term before.

-The 'em' is a fascinating measurement.
+The 'em' is a fascinating unit/measurement.
 It originates from the height of the metal body of a letter in a letterpress and its name comes from its relation to the width of the captial letter 'M'.
 In this digital era this relation has blurred.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Em_(typography)), an average font might have a cap height of 70% of the em, and an x-height of 48% of the em.

 Here is how it works: If you set your font-size to 20px on the HTML element of your website, 1 root em will equal 20 pixels.
 So, root em equals the root font-size.
 A pixel becomes 1/20th by 1/20th root ems big.
 A larger font could have a font-size of 2 root ems (40px) and your body text could be 0.8 root em (16px).
 And a nice extra: even media queries can be defined in root ems.